Samthos/MC-MPn-Direct/README.md

 ### Output

 * **STDOUT**: Basis archiving of the simulation
 * **Trajectory Files**: The files archive the trajectory of the simulation.
-The number of steps in these files is per processor and divided by 1000.
+The number of steps in these files is per processor.

   The trajectory files will be named as
     * \<Jobname\>.2N for MP calculations.